geopan2000/HybridEnergyForecastingAndTrading/README.md

 25. **TT SSP.ipynb**: Notebook for forecasting the Single System Price.
 26. **Trading Track.ipynb**: In this notebook, we performed the scenario optimization strategy and calculated the revenue of all the other strategies.

+27. **SolarTrainTable.ipynb**: Notebook for data preprocessing (on the training period) of the solar weather data.
+28. **SolarTestTable.ipynb**: Notebook for data preprocessing (on the test period) of the solar weather data.
+29. **WindTrainTable.ipynb**: Notebook for data preprocessing (on the training period) of the wind weather data.
+30. **WindTestTable.ipynb**: Notebook for data preprocessing (on the test period) of the wind weather data.
+31. **Data_Remit.ipynb**: Data preprocessing of availability data provided by REMIT.
+32. **DataToH5_20240129_20240519.ipynb**: An example of how we transformed the competition data into 2D dataframes.

 ### Data Access:
 In order for the above notebooks to run, the data and models are required.
 I can provide the necessary data upon request.
 Please reach out to my personal email: giorgosp2000@gmail.com.